diefenbach/django-lfs/docs/user/management/catalog/categories.rst

 Name
     The name of the category.
-This is displayed on several places, e.g: within category overviews, on top of the category detail view.
+This is displayed on several places, e.g: within category overviews and on top of the category detail view.

 Slug
     The unique last part of the category's URL.